The Swedish Right to Public Access gives people the freedom to roam the countryside.

 - Fight discrimination.
 In many countries, large groups of people receive far from equal treatment.
 The Swedish government wants to direct special attention to the rights of women, children and people with disabilities.

 Sweden has the highest level of internet usage within the European Union.
-Out of a population of 9.4 million, more than 85 per cent have access to an internet connection.
+Out of a population of 9.6 million, 94 per cent have internet access in their home.

-More than 97 per cent of people aged 12-44 use the internet on a regular basis.
-Sweden has the top ranking in the UN ICT development index as well as the World Economic Forum’s Network Readiness Index.
+More than 97 per cent of people aged 16-34 use the internet on a regular basis.
+Fifty-five per cent of Swedes also access the internet using their mobile phone.
+Sweden has the top ranking in the World Economic Forum’s Network Readiness Index, and ranks second after South Korea in the UN ICT development index.

 Copyright and innovation